-Inside sales or outside sales; right now, during the pandemic almost the majority of the salespeople are selling remotely, but as the world is healing; which feels more normal now? which model should one company default to.
+Inside sales or outside sales; during the pandemic almost the majority of the salespeople are selling remotely, but as the world is healing; which feels more normal now, which model should one company default to?
 Two sales that are completely at odds with each other one: are focused on clients with high acquisition costs and high annual account value and the other focuses on high sales velocity.
 But the truth is they are two sides of the same coin you likely need both of them to run your company.
 In this article we are going to determine which is the best balance for your organization, let us take a look at the nitty-gritty details of what you need.

 Or remote sales meaning; it is done entirely in the office from the sales rep’s desk.
 Instead of selling door-to-door and face-to-face inside sales making use of the communication tools that modern salespeople have at their disposal, phone, email, CRM platforms, and much more it is one of the topmost sales models in B2B, especially for SaaS.
 One of the common misconceptions that are finally starting to fade is; that it inside sales is just telemarketing, the difference here is that telemarketing is automated, it can be done by anyone even a computer but inside sales, however, needs a skilled salesperson it is done by combining CRM platform with outbound sales.